shmink/Waypointer/README.md

 * It's worth noting that the source code should be in the folder should you want to edit it and hopefully commented thourougly enough for your needs.
 * 'simplemap' is not my creation, credit goes to user 'patrick--' on github, it uses the MIT license.
+* `pud_to_csv_kml.py` is not my creation, credit goes to user 'matthewlloyd' on github, this one has no license.
+* Part of the process with the `bebop.py` script is it also creates a csv file if you wanted to look at data excluding meta.
 * If you're generating lots of flying sessions and not familiar with terminal.
 Use the up arrow to cycle through previously executed commands.
 * `config.json` has an api key within it.
 Should you need to change it for whatever reason you replace it by generating your own